tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Answer(dfei-stat6250): It is filename crime 'c:\states\data\crime.dat'
 - *Question* (aamiri2-stat6250): What are the steps in creating a raw data file?
 How can one identify a raw data file in a SAS statement?
 - Question (aguenane-stat6250): To read a raw data file, what four instructions must the DATA step provide to SAS?
-- Question (aguenane−stat6250): To read a raw data file, what four instructions must the DATA step provide to SAS?
 - Answer (aguenane-stat6250): The location or name of the external text file, the name for the new SAS data set, the reference that identifies the external file, and a description of the data values to be read.
 - *Question* (ldai4-stat6250): What is the difference for FILENAME and LIBNAME?
 - *Answer* (ldai4-stat6250): FILENAME statement can be used to point to external raw file; LIBNAME is used to assign a libref.